 Yes.
 Landlords can use the deposit to cover accrued rent and to repair any damages to the property caused by tenants’ failures to comply with their duties.

 - Are landlords required to itemize damages and fees deducted from security deposits?

 Yes.
 An itemized list, detailing the amount withheld and the reasons for withholding, must be delivered to the tenant within 30 days of termination.
 The tenant shall provide the landlord in writing with a forwarding address or new address to which the written notice and amount due from the landlord may be sent.
 If the tenant fails to provide the landlord with the forwarding or new address, the tenant shall not be entitled to damages or attorney’s fees.
 (Ohio Rev. Code Ann. § 5321.16(B))

 - Do landlords have to issue receipts upon receiving security deposits?

 No. There is no Ohio law requiring landlords to issue receipts for security deposits.

 - Are there any specific requirements for record-keeping for deposit withholdings?

 No. There is no Ohio law specifying record-keeping requirements.

 - What happens when a landlord does not return a security deposit within the required timeframe?

-The tenant may recover up to twice the amount of the original security deposit if the security deposit refund and/or accounting is not returned within the required time frame.
-(Ohio Rev. Code Ann. § 5321.16(B))
+The tenant may recover the property and money due him/her, together with the damages in an amount equal to the amount wrongfully withheld, and reasonable attorneys fees, if deposit refund and/or accounting is not returned within the required time frame.
+(Ohio Rev. Code Ann. § 5321.16(C))